How to Know the Types of Childhood Trauma That Cause Suffering in Life!

 Another alternative is learning how to Re-Parent yourself.

-Re-parenting is the most direct and profound tool for healing childhood pain.
-When we become parents, we feel unconditional love toward our children.
 We would do anything to protect them and meet their needs.
 Re-parenting is the process of giving yourself that same unconditional love and acceptance that we give to our children.

 You begin to parent yourself the way you would have needed from your parent, you learn to be aware of your emotional needs and how to fulfill them.
-You become your own safe haven.
-And return you begin to heal and from there the trajectory of all things in your life begin to reshape in a new direction.
-You become your own person, you have risen from the ashes.
+You become your haven.

-It is never too late to get help.
-Even if it’s been a long time, you can still get help for the things that have happened to you.
 Recognizing what is within us and how our experiences have shaped our lives is very powerful in our ability to change our lives.
 We all have to hope that what we went through is not who we are, and with help, you can create a new future.

-At the end of the day, it’s not about how much suffering you’ve endured or how many people have harmed us but rather about your ability to heal and improve yourself as a person and those around you.
+At the end of the day, it’s not about how much suffering you’ve endured or how many people have harmed you but rather about your ability to heal and improve yourself as a person and those around you.

 Embodiment Coach Vishnu Ra